shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 ---
 How can everything be negatively correlated?

 Three random variables have the same pairwise correlation.
-What's the possible range of the correlation?
+What's the possible range of such correlation?
+Intuitively, 1 needs to be there, so is 0. -1 seems to be a stretch, but what about -0.9? -0.5? or -0.001?
+If one is negatively correlated with the rest two, is it necessary for the other two to exihibit positive correlation?

 Two solutions are presented in this post.
-Note that the lack of reference is by no means indicative of the idea's originality.
+Note that the absence of reference is by no means indicative of the idea's originality.
 In fact, I owe it to many of my friends and professors.

 ## Problem Formulation
 Random variable $x$, $y$ and $z$ have the same pairwise correlation $\rho$.
 What's the upper and lower bound of $\rho$?